videolan/x265/doc/reST/cli.rst

 	partitions, in which case a TU split is implied and thus the residual quad-tree begins one layer below the CU quad-tree.

+.. option:: --nr-intra <integer>, --nr-inter <integer>

+	Noise reduction - an adaptive deadzone applied after DCT (subtracting from DCT coefficients), before quantization.
+It does no pixel-level filtering, doesn't cross DCT block boundaries, has no overlap, The higher the strength value parameter, the more aggressively it will reduce noise.

+	Enabling noise reduction will make outputs diverge between different numbers of frame threads.
+Outputs will be deterministic but the outputs of -F2 will no longer match the outputs of -F3, etc.

+	**Values:** any value in range of 0 to 2000.
+Default 0 (disabled).

+.. option:: --tskip, --no-tskip

+	Enable evaluation of transform skip (bypass DCT but still use quantization) coding for 4x4 TU coded blocks.

+	Only effective at RD levels 3 and above, which perform RDO mode decisions.
+Default disabled

+.. option:: --rdpenalty <0..2>

+	When set to 1, transform units of size 32x32 are given a 4x bit cost penalty compared to smaller transform units, in intra coded CUs in P or B slices.

+	When set to 2, transform units of size 32x32 are not even attempted, unless otherwise required by the maximum recursion depth.
+For this option to be effective with 32x32 intra CUs, :option:`--tu-intra-depth` must be at least 2.
+For it to be effective with 64x64 intra CUs, :option:`--tu-intra-depth` must be at least 3.

+	Note that in HEVC an intra transform unit (a block of the residual quad-tree) is also a prediction unit, meaning that the intra prediction signal is generated for each TU block, the residual subtracted and then coded.
+The coding unit simply provides the prediction modes that will be used when predicting all of the transform units within the CU.
+This means that when you prevent 32x32 intra transform units, you are preventing 32x32 intra predictions.

+	Default 0, disabled.

+	**Values:** 0:disabled 1:4x cost penalty 2:force splits

 Temporal / motion search options
 ================================

+.. option:: --max-merge <1..5>

+	Maximum number of neighbor (spatial and temporal) candidate blocks that the encoder may consider for merging motion predictions.
+If a merge candidate results in no residual, it is immediately selected as a "skip".
+Otherwise the merge candidates are tested as part of motion estimation when searching for the least cost inter option.
+	The max candidate number is encoded in the SPS and determines the bit cost of signaling merge CUs.
+Default 2

 .. option:: --me <integer|string>